theCampel/leocamacho-private-notes/content/Personal Projects.md

 ## Personalised Radio Station *(BBC Radio4(U))*
 #### TLDR:
 A radio station (with visualisation!) that takes your news feed, has *two* hosts dynamically talk about it.
 They then introduce the next song and it plays on my Spotify.
-Once finished, they jump in and discuss the artist / song + mention fun facts. *(Idea -> execution in ~1 day)*.
+Once finished, they jump in and discuss the artist / song + mention fun facts. *(Idea -> execution in ~1 day)*. *Code available [here](https://github.com/theCampel/BBC-Radio-4U).*

 <div style="position: relative; width: 100%; padding-top: 56.25%; overflow: hidden;">